Are you having trouble at work due to anxiety or stress? You’re not alone.

 Talking to your boss about your mental health may feel like the last thing you want to do.
 But it’s essential to your recovery that you do it.
 “Not letting your employer know what’s happening with your mental health can prevent you from getting help and can actually make things worse,” says Dr. Samuel Mikail, a senior mental health consultant at Sun Life.

 By speaking up, you can help your boss understand your situation.
-You can then work together to create a plan to support your mental wellness at work, says Dr. Mikail.
+You can then work together to create a plan to help your mental wellness at work, says Dr. Mikail.

 Note: Know your rights.
-You can’t be fired for disclosing your mental illness to your boss.
-On the other hand, while it’s helpful to talk to your boss, you don’t have to reveal your illness to your employer.
-For more on your rights as a worker.
-Please read the Canadian Human Rights Act for more information.
+Your employer can’t fire you for disclosing your mental illness to your boss.
+And while it’s helpful to talk to your boss, you don’t have to reveal your illness to your employer.
+Learn more about your rights as a worker.
+Read the Canadian Human Rights Act for more information.

 3 tips for talking to your boss about mental health